The Gaza war’s first phase was difficult for Hamas. The current phase has been catastrophic.

 However, Hamas leaders, particularly Yahya Sinwar, chose to continue the conflict, believing further achievements were possible.
 This decision would prove costly.

 Hamas paid a massive price for its continued defiance.
 Israel capitalized on the extended timeframe and new intel to eliminate top terror leaders, including Mohammad Deif and Marwan Issa, numbers 2 and 3 in the organization’s Gaza hierarchy.
+Later, Sinwar himself was killed by the IDF.

-Sinwar’s strategy increasingly resembled that of a desperate gambler hoping to recoup mounting losses by ultimately winning the jackpot: Sparking a regional war that would save Hamas and brutalize Israel.
+The Hamas strategy increasingly resembled that of a desperate gambler hoping to recoup mounting losses by ultimately winning the jackpot: Sparking a regional war that would save Hamas and brutalize Israel.

-Moreover, unlike in poker, Hamas cannot easily return to the table to try again.
+But unlike in poker, Hamas cannot easily return to the table to try again.
 The organization faces a long and uncertain path to rebuilding its power to pre-October 7 levels, if it can do so at all.
 Indeed, it may never fully recover.

 This may have been a one-time opportunity for Hamas to maximize unimaginable gains.
 Instead, Sinwar’s reckless gamble has largely destroyed his organization and home base.